-When it comes to opening up a truly open geospatial platform which unites artificial intelligence, remote sensing data services and cloud computing, the new start-up UP42, powered by Airbus among others, is holding some good cards.
+With a truly open geospatial platform, uniting artificial intelligence, remote sensing data services and cloud computing, start-up UP42 is holding some good cards.
 “We want to be the backbone in powering different types of solutions.”

 UP42 is set up as a third-party distribution channel for aerial imagery, algorithm services and computing capacity.
 You might want to compare this initiative, somewhat daringly, to eBay, AirBnB or even Amazon.

 “It’s a two-sided marketplace, a partner-centric model for building a geospatial ecosystem powering data access and processing at scale”, explains Sean Wiid, CPO of UP42.
 Although this new company was born under the umbrella of Airbus Defence and Space, UP42 is a neutral player-in-the-middle.
 They will not be pushing the data sets coming out of Airbus.
 “You might want to compare UP42 to a traditional factory: raw materials go in, and down the end of the line, there’s an end product coming out of it.”
 Here, he is referring to the ability of the platform to run processing pipelines using large amounts of ‘raw’ remote sensing data and processing algorithms.
 These come from ITO World, Sentinel, Airbus and others.
 “We facilitate Artificial Intelligence workflows capturing change.
 There will be a focus on infrastructure monitoring, environmental monitoring and precision agriculture”.
 Wiid continues: “It’s an on-demand product.
 We access data via API when it is needed and we scale our infrastructure up and down in real-time.
 Importantly, our customer’s data and algorithms are run in an isolated environment.
 So their IP is secure.”